 - We recommend giving your new users their login information directly, as we've found the automated email option doesn't always land in student email addresses.

-- To create a specific password for a user, click the Generate New Password button and type in a unique password.
-If your chosen password isn't very strong, you can select "Accept Weak Password".
+- To create a specific password for a user, type in a unique password.
+If your chosen password isn't very strong, you’ll need to check the “Confirm use of weak password” box.

 - Click the Add User button.